 Stories – Best for last.
 You’re probably reading this advice everywhere.
 People remember narratives – even everyday stories.
 Berger gives an example of someone who wanted to send a coat to Land’s End for repair; instead, the store sent him a whole new coat, saying, “It’s too cold to wait for yours to come back!”

 That’s not just a great story but a lot of useful info, says Berger.
-We learned that Land’s End makes warm winter coats, has outstanding customer services, and fixes things for free.
+We learned that Land’s End makes warm winter coats, has outstanding customer service, and fixes things for free.

 I like to tell the story of a famous beer commercial, featuring a dog who goes to the kitchen to fetch beer for his master.
 We hear the refrigerator and the can opener and then we hear lapping sounds, to the owner’s dismay.
 It’s a great story but I can never remember the beer company sponsoring the ad.
 In contrast, the Budweiser dog is hard to forget.